-Marriage would seem wonderfully endearing to the single man or woman who has by no means married, and perhaps to the divorced man or woman who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for virtually all of us is quite a difficult operate at occasions.
+Marriage appears wonderfully endearing to the single individual who has in no way married, and probably to the divorced person who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for practically all of us is fairly a hard operate at times.
 (And I can say this even as a representative of my wife!).
-We carry so much of ourselves into our marriages – which is both a excellent and a negative thing.
+We carry so much of ourselves into our marriages – which is both a very good and a negative thing.

-We bring in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not spend too a lot cash, not seek to control us, that they will want to invest time with us.
-We also bring in expectations of what our partners need to deliver to us: their virtues of diligence and moderation and sanctity and kindness – to title just 4.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now grow to be aware due to our encroaching annoyance.
+We carry in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not devote too a lot money, not seek to manage us, that they will want to commit time with us.
+We also carry in expectations of what our partners ought to bring to us: their virtues of diligence and moderation and sanctity and kindness – to identify just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn into conscious due to our encroaching annoyance.

 Can This Marriage Be Saved Stories